DZMM TeleRadyo: Features

 DZMM TeleRadyo featured a simulcast of DZMM's radio programs as well as a live video feed of the radio booth itself.
 As a result, viewers can hear the broadcast and watch footage from the cast online.
 When there is a live broadcast, live video footage is provided that has clearer audio is provided.
-Musical programs on the station were either supplemented with pictures of artists (during Yesterday) or random pictures instead of the studio scenes (which was the case during Moonlight Serenade; it was replaced by video clips of Philippine tourism spots during Remember Your Music and K-Paps Playlist since 2023).
+Musical programs on the station were either supplemented with pictures of artists (during Yesterday) or random pictures instead of the studio scenes (which was the case during Moonlight Serenade; it was replaced by video clips of Philippine tourism spots during K-Paps Playlist since 2023, Remember Your Music and Relaxing Music on Private Talks since 2024).

-Content during commercial breaks on cable TV was separate from advertisements on the radio station.
+Content during commercial breaks on cable TV and digital TV were separate from advertisements on the radio station.
 The channel, however, simulcasts the Three O' Clock prayer, the station ID, as well as the station's sign-on and sign-off sequence.

 Regular radio feed will be interrupted to air programming that is dedicated to their listeners such as the UAAP men's basketball Finals coverage from 2013 to 2014 and the various legs of the PiliPinas Debates 2016.
 Regular scheduled programming will continue for TeleRadyo viewers until the coverage for radio ends.

-From June 19, 2017, to March 18, 2020, DZMM set-up additional studio sets for its radio programs such as Sakto, Good Vibes, Todo-Todo Walang Preno and On The Spot as part of the station's plans to convert intself into a full-fledged news channel.
+From June 19, 2017, to March 18, 2020, DZMM set-up additional studio sets for its radio programs such as Sakto, Good Vibes, Todo-Todo Walang Preno and On The Spot as part of the station's plans to convert itself into a full-fledged news channel.
 From October 26, 2020, to June 29, 2023, Sakto was the last program to use their studio.
 On the latter date, many of the channel's programs used Sakto's old studio to coincide with the final broadcast of the ABS-CBN-owned TeleRadyo after 6 years of use.

-On March 18, 2020, DZMM 630 and TeleRadyo began to share channel space with its sister English-language news network ABS-CBN News Channel as part of the larger ABS-CBN News coverage of the COVID-19 pandemic every Tuesday, Thursday and Sunday; with ANC's relay of DZMM programs on Mondays, Wednesdays, Fridays and Saturdays.
+On March 18, 2020, DZMM Radyo Patrol 630 and DZMM TeleRadyo began to share channel space with its sister English-language news network ABS-CBN News Channel as part of the larger ABS-CBN News coverage of the COVID-19 pandemic every Tuesday, Thursday and Sunday; with ANC's relay of DZMM programs on Mondays, Wednesdays, Fridays and Saturdays.
 This arrangement ended on April 20.
-ANC's partnership with TeleRadyo continues during the overnight graveyard slot.
+ANC's partnership with DZMM TeleRadyo continues during the overnight graveyard slot.

 On June 26, 2021, TeleRadyo updated its lower-third graphics as the channel migrated to high-definition television broadcast online.
 However, the feed still used a 4:3 aspect ratio, but is stretched in an anamorphic vision format.